 Where It Goes Wrong

 When an employee, team, or department fails to meet a goal, it’s disappointing.
-What can a company do to avoid setting these groups up failure?
+What can a company do to avoid setting these groups up for failure?
 Set attainable goals that ensure your teams and departments have full accountability and buy-in and encourage leaders to ask for feedback regularly.
 So, why do goals fail?

 - They aren’t appropriately stacked.
 That is to say, they’re non-sequential.
-Poorly stacked goals often make it seem like specific teams or departments are making progress towards their target.
+Poorly stacked goals often make it seem like specific teams or departments are making progress toward their target.
 In reality, if objectives aren’t stacked in a progressive manner, it makes it difficult to measure achievement and creates obstacles that hinder employee productivity.

 - There’s a lack of accountability.
 An important part of goal-setting is then tracking goal progress.
 Performance management isn’t “set it and forget it.”
 It requires nurturing, monitoring, and continuous conversation to ensure needs are being met.
 Once a goal is set, make sure they’re being met.
 If not, discuss what went wrong, what obstacles are blocking progress, or where any misalignment exists.
 Goals can be adapted and adjusted, but accountability is key to ensure it doesn’t become too little too late.